solarslurpi/GrowBase/README.md

 # 🙏 Thanks to Those That Went Before
 - **THANK YOU Adafruit**: [Adafruit](https://www.adafruit.com/) is an incredible company that consistently inspires and empowers the maker community with innovative products and resources.
 Their commitment to education and open-source hardware is unmatched, thanks to the vision and leadership of their founders.
 Thank you for making such a positive impact on so many lives.
+- **THANK YOU Alex Ellis**: for the [Getting Started with Docker on Raspberry Pi](https://blog.alexellis.io/getting-started-with-docker-on-raspberry-pi/) blog post.
 - **THANK YOU Raspberry Pi Foundation**: For creating an affordable, versatile computing platform that serves as the heart of this project.

 # 🔩 Build the GrowBase